 - Fresh lime juice - use bottled lime juice instead.
 Or, use lemon juice.

-- Ground dry mustard - use equal amount of dijon mustard or yellow mustard instead or omit.
+- Ground dry mustard - use equal amount of dijon mustard or yellow mustard instead.

 - Kala namak (black salt) - this adds an eggy taste to the mayo since the mineral salt has sulphur in it.
 If you don't have it or don't want to use it, omit it.